suhas-km/Safecast-AWS-Documentation/README.md

 In this README.md file, we will document the AWS infrastructure for the Safecast project.
 This documentation will serve as a reference for the various AWS services and resources used in the project.

-# Documenting AWS Infrastructure

-In this README.md file, we will document the AWS infrastructure for the Safecast project.
-This documentation will serve as a reference for the various AWS services and resources used in the project.

 ## Table of Contents

 1. [Introduction](#introduction)